backloop-biz/CVE_checks/README.md

-# Vulnerability_checker
+# Vulnerabilities checker repository
-Script for checking vulnerable software
+Scripts to verify vulnerable software

 Run with: